Travelers Guide: Top 10 Things to Do in Texas

 Enchanted Rock State Natural Area is a state natural area located near Fredericksburg, Texas.
 It was designated a National Natural Landmark in 1970.
 The park is named for Enchanted Rock, an enormous pink granite dome that rises 425 feet above the surrounding terrain and is visible from almost everywhere in the park.

-Enchanted Rock State Natural Area offers travelers plenty of activities to do including hiking and camping.
+Enchanted Rock State Natural Area in West Texas offers travelers plenty of activities to do including hiking and camping.
 There are over 20 miles of hiking trails throughout the park which provide visitors with magnificent views from all sides of the rock formation.
-In addition to hiking trails, there are also campsites available for visitors to stay overnight at if they want to experience this amazing place during their visit to Texas!

 5. Schlitterbahn Waterparks

 Schlitterbahn Waterparks are a staple of Texas culture.
 There are three Schlitterbahn Waterparks in the state, one each in Galveston, New Braunfels, and South Padre Island.
-All three waterparks operate year round and feature dozens of different types of rides, slides, and attractions.
-They also offer live music performances throughout the day that you can watch while you’re enjoying your time there!

 6. Natural Bridge Caverns, San Antonio